GBADsInformatics/GBADsDPM.R/README.md

 ## How to Run

 Currently, there are two different ways to run the DPM, depending on which version is used.
-The most recent version is recommended.
+The most recent version (Version 2) is recommended.

 1. Download the code from GitHub.